The1Krutz/monogame_practice/README.md

 * Demo5 - Following [GFS part 5 - Intro to 3D](https://www.gamefromscratch.com/post/2015/08/20/Monogame-Tutorial-Beginning-3D-Programming.aspx)

 * Test1_Nez - Following [Nez - Getting Started](https://www.youtube.com/watch?v=ZfVMCbOniV0), a Youtube tutorial for Nez library on top of Monogame

+* mg_pong - self-made Pong clone in pure Monogame, not following any outside tutorial

+* nez_pong - self-made Pong clone using Nez.
+Uses some of the Nez sample code as a reference, but no outside tutorial